 If you are a WaterSafe plumber your local water company can also advise you on the water regulations and byelaws – click on your water company’s name to contact a water regulations manager directly.

-You can also contact the Water Regulations Advisory Scheme (WRAS) for advice.
+You can also contact the Water Regulations Approval Scheme (WRAS) for advice.

 If a customer complains about your work, the complaint will be passed on to your Approved Contractor Scheme to investigate.
 If the scheme finds that your work does not comply with the Water Fittings Regulations or Byelaws, your company will be asked to rectify the work.